Tann1901/SQL-BikeShop/README.md

 # DATASET
 Based on actual data set found and modified for practice purpose.
 The dataset include different sheets including:
--Customer
+- Customer
--Category
+- Category
--Sales Order
+- Sales Order
--Vendor
+- Vendor
--POListing
+- POListing
--PO Details
+- PO Details
--Geography
+- Geography
 We extract, transform and load to SQL Database and comes up with analytics.

 # DATA PROCESSING